henrlly/ReviewScraper/README.md

 ## What it uses
  - *Huggingface* for sentiment analysis
     - Uses `LiYuan/amazon-review-sentiment-analysis` for 1-5 star rating
-    - Uses `cardiffnlp/twitter-roberta-base-sentiment-latest` for positive/neutral/negative
+    - Uses `cardiffnlp/twitter-roberta-base-sentiment-latest` for positive/neutral/negative sentiment
  - *Apify* for scraping Google
  - *Streamlit* for hosting the website
  - *WordCloud* for word clouds